-1.1.6 Stakeholder Interviews
+2.1.6 Stakeholder Interviews

 Within New Minas there are a number of stakeholders who have topic-specific input or would be specifically affected by various aspects of the Secondary Plan.
 These include local community groups, social service providers, environmental groups, Village staff, neighbouring municipalities, municipal and provincial departments, business owners, and landowners in the expansion lands south of Highway 101.
 The project team reached out to these stakeholders and hosted one-on-one or small group conversations over the phone or online video conferencing.
-As of 2021.03.08 the project team has spoken to 21 stakeholders and continues to follow up with stakeholders who have not yet responded.
+As of 2021.08.03 the project team has spoken to 24 stakeholders and continues to follow up with stakeholders who have not yet responded.
 The full list of interviewees is in Appendix B.

-1.1.7 Written Submissions
+2.1.7 Written Submissions

 In addition to the structured engagement avenues the project team has accepted written and emailed submissions throughout the duration of the project.
-These are attached as Appendix C.
+Written submissions from the period of formative engagement are attached as Appendix C.

-1.1.8 Technical Study Engagements
+2.1.8 Technical Study Engagements